Wojttekja/The-Game-Of-Life/README.md

 # The-Game-Of-Life
-Visual Implementation of game of life in python
+Graphical visualization step by step of game of life on nxn board.
+The game starts from a random stage and goes on until every cell is dead or after adjustable number of steps is reached.